 All recipients of DCA ESG funds are required to comply with all ESG requirements, including the provision of case management, helping program participants increase income, either via employment assistance or through the acquisition of mainstream benefits, and helping program participants move into and remain in permanent housing.
+Post discharge follow up is required at 90 days for Emergency Shelter and Street Outreach Projects and at 90 days and 180 days for Rapid Rehousing and Homeless Prevention Projects.
+Outcome of the post discharge follow ups should be documented in the HMIS or DV Comparable database.
 DCA reserves the right to update requirements for all projects at its discretion.